cs320-wisc/f21/p3/README.md

 content of this directory.

-The `go` method in the `FileScraper` class should read one of the txt files and return a list of it's children.
+The `go` method in the `FileScraper` class should read one of the txt files and return a list of its children.
 Whenever `go` reads a file, it should also append the BFS string (line 3 of the file) to the `BFSorder` list and append the DFS string (line 4 of the file) to the `DFSorder` list.
 For example, you should be able to run the following